tanhauhau/tanhauhau.github.io/content/blog/writing-your-own-module-bundler/index.md

 # Optimisation

-Before we pat ourself on the back and call it a day, there is a bug that we need to fix.
+Before we pat ourself on the back and call it a day, there is a bug that we need to fix: Circular Dependency.

 ## Circular dependency